 This usually indicates a need to replace your electrical panel.
 Excluding blackouts and dimmer switches, there is no reason why your lights should be dimming.
 Outdated panels tend to cause dimming and flickering due to the sheer age of the parts in the system.

-If you notice your lights dimming when you use the microwave or blow dryer, feel free to give us a call.
+If you notice your lights dimming when you use the microwave or blow Cooling, feel free to give us a call.
 We can have an expert technician inspect your panel to determine if it can produce enough electricity for your home.

 Panel is Warm.